Orphans of the Genocide

-Orphans of the Genocide (Ցեղասպանության որբերը), is a 2013 television film written and directed by American-Armenian filmmaker Bared Maronian.
-Filmed was premiered in 2015 at the 100th anniversary of the Armenian genocide.
-The heroes of the film who tell their stories are the descendants of the genocide survivors.
+Orphans of the Genocide (Ցեղասպանության որբերը), is a 2013 television documentary film written and directed by American-Armenian filmmaker Bared Maronian.
+It premiered in 2015 at the 100th anniversary of the Armenian genocide.
+The individuals featured in the film are the descendants of the genocide survivors.
+Maronian was inspired to make the film in 2010 after reading Robert Fisk's article "Living Proof of the Armenian Genocide" in The Independent.
+The film was made in 3.5 years and was nominated for two Emmy Awards.

 Plot

 In the documentary an Armenian orphanage located at Antoura, Beirut, Lebanon was unveiled, where thousands of Armenian genocide orphans had lived and were forcefully "Turkified" during World War I. Interviews of software engineer and historian Maurice Kelechian, Almast Boghossian, Jack Kevorkian, British journalist Robert Fisk, and Debórah Dwork are included in the film.

+Almast Poghosyan, 105, tells the story of how she was orphaned, how she walked to Deir Ezzor, then ended up with an Arab family, then in an orphanage in Aleppo, and finally settled in the United States.
+Almast’s story is continued by her grandson, Bruce Poghosyan (President of the American University of Armenia, 2010-2014).
+The film also uses archival photographs and documents from the Rockefeller Center, the National Archives of Germany and Denmark, the Library of Congress, the U.S. National Archives, the Armenian Genocide Museum-Institute, and other institutions.